TOMOMI MIKAWA

 A Personal Message for Prospective Clients

-I have seen and helped many people in distress, and what I learned is that many, if not most, people wait to seek help and receive treatment until their symptoms became severe or their issues and circumstances became too complicated or aggravated to be handled on their own.
-Seeking help from a therapist may take a lot of courage for many people; however, it is my sincere wish and hope that many of you do not necessarily prolong your pain by trying to handle difficulty by yourself.
+I have seen and helped many people with struggles, and what I have learned is that many, if not most, people wait to seek help and receive treatment until their symptoms became severe or their issues and circumstances became too complicated or aggravated to be handled on their own.
+Seeking help from a therapist may take a lot of courage for many people; however, it is my sincere wish and hope that many of you do not necessarily prolong your pain by trying to handle difficulty or ordeal by yourself.

 I view psychotherapy to be a person-to-person process and experience.
-As a therapist, I strive to establish a good therapeutic rapport with each of my clients, and to create an environment where they can discuss and look into their challenges truthfully and dedicate themselves to the process of self-acceptance and personal growth.
-I aspire to provide necessary support, encouragement and hope by utilizing all of my personal and professional experiences having lived and worked in different cultures and having overcome a number of hardships, so that my clients find ways to overcome their own hardships, too.
+As a therapist, I strive to establish a good therapeutic rapport with each of my clients, and to create a safe environment where they can discuss and look into their challenges truthfully and dedicate themselves to the process of self-acceptance and personal growth.
+I will teach useful tools and effective skills so you will have an increased sense of self-agency.
+I will provide resources, support and encouragement and utilize all of my personal and professional experiences having lived and worked in different cultures and having overcome a number of hardships, so that my clients will find ways to overcome their own hardships, too.

 Tomomi